Girls on Fire gratefully acknowledge the contribution of the following organisations and individuals.

 Check out the original research to promote and increase numbers of women and ethnically diverse people in Australian Fire Agencies.

 Unashamedly Creative acts as the virtual marketing officer to Girls on Fire and has done so on and off since the days of the Churchill Fellowship.
-This includes providing strategic advice, direct marketing support, and tailored counsel to help Girls on Fire thrive.
-Unashamedly Creative acts to activate refine the marketing strategy, develop communities through community management and social media, writes the content and provides coaching support from a changemaker and start-up perspective.
+This includes providing strategic advice, direct marketing support, and tailored community development strategies to help Girls on Fire thrive.
+Unashamedly Creative builds, activates and refines marketing strategy, develops communities via social media, writes the content and provides coaching support from a changemaker and start-up perspective.
+You can find out more about her via unashamedlycreative.com.au